ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 {: #otherstreams}
 # Event Streams for Conceptual Messages

 Analogous to the {{RFC8639}} compliant \<attestation\> Event Stream for the conveyance of remote attestation Evidence as defined in {{attestationstream}}, additional Event Streams can be defined for this YANG augment.
-Additional Event Streams require separate YANG augment specifications that provide the Event Stream definition and optionally a content format definition either via subscriptions to YANG datastores or dedicated YANG Notifications.
-It is possible to use either YANG subscription methods to other YANG modules for RATS Conceptual Messages or to define Event Streams for other none-YANG-modeled data.
-In the context of RATS Conceptual Messages, both options MUST be a specified via YANG augments to this specification.
+Additional Event Streams for RATS Conceptual Messages MAY be conveyed either by subscribing to other YANG modules or by defining Event Streams for non-YANG-modeled data.
+In either case, any such additional Event Stream that extends this specification MUST be defined via a YANG augment to this module, ensuring consistent subscription and freshness semantics.

 # Privacy Considerations